41st Tank

 along side the roads -a testimonial that the 4th Infantry had done their job

 well, even though it did temporize our assault for one day.
+After getting into firing formation on the high

 ground the attack started against surprisingly light resistance.
 The only impediment was the threat of